Homesickness: Diagnosis and epidemiology

 Summer camps for children are often associated with homesickness, particularly for children who are away from their parents for the first time.

 Whereas separation anxiety disorder is characterized by "inappropriate and excessive fear or anxiety concerning separation from those to whom the individual is attached" symptoms of homesickness are most prominent after a separation and include both depression and anxiety.
 In DSM terms, homesickness may be related to separation anxiety disorder, but it is perhaps best categorized as either an adjustment disorder with mixed anxiety and depressed mood (309.28) or, for immigrants and foreign students as a V62.4, Acculturation Difficulty.
 As noted above, researchers use the following definition: "Homesickness is the distress or impairment caused by an actual or anticipated separation from home.
 Its cognitive hallmark is preoccupying thoughts of home and attachment objects."
 Recent pathogenic models support the possibility that homesickness reflects both insecure attachment and a variety of emotional and cognitive vulnerabilities, such as little previous experience away from home and negative attitudes about the novel environment.

 The prevalence of homesickness varies and depends on the population studied and the way homesickness is measured.
 One way to conceptualize homesickness prevalence is as a function of severity.
 Nearly all people miss something about home when they are away, so the absolute prevalence of homesickness is close to 100%, mostly in a mild form.
 Roughly 20% of university students and children at summer camp rate themselves at or above the midpoint on numerical rating scales of homesickness severity.
 5–7% of students and campers report intense homesickness associated with severe symptoms of anxiety and depression.
 In adverse or painful environments, such as the hospital or the battlefield, intense homesickness is far more prevalent.
-In one study, 50% of children scored themselves at or above the midpoint on a numerical homesickness intensity scale (compared to 20% of children at summer camp).
+In one study, 50% of hostpitalized children scored themselves at or above the midpoint on a numerical homesickness intensity scale (compared to 20% of children at summer camp).
 Soldiers report even more intense homesickness, sometimes to the point of suicidal misery.
 Aversive environmental elements, such as the trauma associated with war, exacerbate homesickness and other mental health problems.
 Homesickness is a normative pathology that can take on clinical relevance in its moderate and severe forms.

 Risk and protective factors

 Newly enlisted soldiers sometimes experience homesickness when they are staying in an army boot camp.

 Risk factors (constructs which increase the likelihood or intensity of homesickness) and protective factors (constructs that decrease the likelihood or intensity of homesickness) vary by population.
-For example, a seafarers on board, the environmental stressors associated with a hospital, a military boot camp or a foreign country may exacerbate homesickness and complicate treatment.
+For example, seafarers on board, the environmental stressors associated with a hospital, a military boot camp or a foreign country may exacerbate homesickness and complicate treatment.
 Generally speaking, however, risk and protective factors transcend age and environment.